Multi-scale models of zoonotic pathogen emergence risk

 About:

-The focussed workshop will be on Monday 8 to Wednesday 10 July and the second part of the event (Research in Groups) will take place on Thursday 11 and Friday 12 July.
+The focussed workshop took place Monday 8 to Wednesday 10 July and the second part of the event (Research in Groups) took place on Thursday 11 and Friday 12 July 2024.

 Programme